The American school prayer tradition is gone.

 Here is an example of school prayer that caused outrage for some people:Click CBS Baltimore

 The ACLU said the following about these school prayers: "Not only are they unconstitutional, but they are divisive."
-Spindrift wonders how a scientific approach to positive children's prayers could be divisive?
+Spindrift wonders how a scientific approach to positive prayers for children could be divisive?
+The question of prayer is lifted out of religion and put as a scientific proposition.

 I had conversations with Bruce and John Klingbeil about prayer being taken out of American schools on the constitutional grounds that there is the separation of Church and State.
 It was obvious that children being told that they could not pray in school embeds in their minds that there is something wrong with prayer.
 When the children grow up, they have had no context from their schooling from at least some contact with prayer.
 This compulsory spiritual deficit in a child's education leads to secularization in society.
 A militant atheist would say, "Well, yeah.
 That is the point."